photoshoot location ideas

 Professional studios may have a variety of sets, or furniture to create our own set.

 Please keep in mind if you wish to have your session in a hotel room/suite, Airbnb, or some other place that charges rent, you are responsible for all rental, cleaning, taxes, and other fees.

 I can travel all over Nevada, Utah, Arizona, and Southern California for sessions.
 I’ll consider points further away like Colorado, New Mexico, Oregon, Idaho, and Northern California especially if multiple photo sessions can be booked.

-Estimated travel expenses, including mileage, gas, food, and lodging will be added to the session fee for all locations outside of a 3-hour radius from my home studio in Las Vegas and must be paid in advance.
+Estimated travel expenses, including mileage, gas, food, and lodging will be added to the session fee for all locations outside of a 3-hour radius from my home studio in Las Vegas.